urmishikha/-Anomaly-defence-system-using-Intrusion-Detection-and-anomaly-identification/README.md

  4.enter input in website interface

  5.pattern will be showed on screen,any irregular input will trigger the system and make it alert the user

+ # work to be done:
+ make a real time app out of it

+deploy on cloud platform